w33ts/dank-memer-wiki/About-Dank-Memer/Premium-users.md

 Whether you subscribe through the website or Patreon, the perks are essentially the same except for three main differences:
 1. On the website, the developers get a larger portion of the money since Patreon takes some in fees.
 2. On Patreon, there are a few higher tiers where you can get a free sticker.
-3. On the website, after you subscribe for three months, you get a bonus reward (500 gems and an exclusive title).
+3. On the website, there is often a bonus reward offered (such as free gems and a title) for subscribing for multiple months.